sybohy/bb-connectivity/README.md

 9. Burn the image onto an SD card.
 I like to use [Etcher](https://etcher.io/) for that.

-10. In the 'flash-boot' partition, open up the file `uEnv.txt_internal`, and insert the following lines:
+10. In the 'flash-boot' partition (on mac, `/Volumes/flash-boot/`, open up the file `uEnv.txt_internal`, and insert the following lines:
 ```
 enable_uboot_overlays=1
 uboot_overlay_addr0=/boot/overlays/BB-I2C1-00A0.dtbo